AtActionPark/Pianissimo/README.md

 let interval3 = solfege.note('P8','-');
 ```

-The second way is by giving 2 notes
+The second way is by giving 2 notes.
 Arg1 and Arg2 are 2 notes objects or note names
 ```javascript
 let interval1 = solfege.note('C3', 'G3');